What is guest screening?

 Vrbo then performs checks to see if the information provided is accurate.

-As we can see, these popular Platforms don’t require Guests to verify as part of the booking process, which is why you can’t and shouldn’t rely on them to keep your properties safe.
+As we can see, these popular platforms don’t require guests to verify as part of the booking process, which is why you can’t and shouldn’t rely on them to keep your properties safe.

-SUPERHOG: advanced Guest screening with embedded insurance
+SUPERHOG: advanced guest screening with damage protection

-Fitting seamlessly into your Guest journey through our fully API based system, SUPERHOG provides Property Managers, Hosts, and Platforms with an advanced Guest screening process and embedded insurance that keeps their properties and their users safe.
+Fitting seamlessly into your guest journey through our fully API based system, SUPERHOG provides property managers, hosts, and platforms with an advanced guest screening process and embedded insurance that keeps their properties and their users safe.

 Interested to learn more?
-Book a demo with our expert team to find out how SUPERHOG can help you implement our Guest screening process into your new or current booking journey.
+Book a demo with our expert team to find out how SUPERHOG can help you implement our guest screening process into your new or current booking journey.